DavidAbderhalden/M346/competences/KN02/KN02_doc.md

     permissions: '0644'
 ```

-To add the packet `adminer` I will need to execute a command.
+To add the packet `adminer` I will need to add it to packages and execute a command.
 I can do that in the cloud init file via `runcmd`, which only runs during the first boot.

 ```yaml
 runcmd: